Do you tolerate poor behavior?

 Consider the client who calls you in a panic to prepare her last-minute tax return and then delivers a bag full of paper receipts.
 Do you agree to squeeze in an extra tax return at your regular rate?
 Or, do you file an extension?

-There’s always a select few clients who procrastinate.
+As you know. a select few clients always procrastinate.
 Eventually, they reach out in a panic.
 Since you’re client-centered, you fit them in.

 Without meaning to, you reward them for poor behavior.
-Accepting their last minute requests without penalties let’s them know it’s okay to ignore your messages regarding deadlines.
+Accepting their last minute requests without penalties teaches them that it’s okay to ignore your messages regarding deadlines.

 You deserve clients who respect your time and your services.
 But first, you need to connect with your value before you can expect others to value your services.